dkraczkowski/js.class/README.md

-js.class
+class.js
 ========

-js.class is a library which focuses on simplifying OOP in javascript.
+class.js is a library which focuses on simplifying OOP in javascript.

 ###Features:
  - super fast!